geastwood/evtjs/README.md

 For each action you should provide `domain` and `key` which are two special values.
 Each action has its own requirement for these two values.
 You can see here for detail: https://github.com/everitoken/evt/blob/master/docs/API-References.md#post-v1chaintrx_json_to_digest

-For the following actions, you may ignore the `domain` and `key` parameter of the constructor of `EvtAction` (will be filled in automatically):
+For these actions, you may ignore the `domain` and `key` parameter in the constructor of `EvtAction` (will be filled in automatically):
 - `newdomain`
 - `updatedomain`
 - `newgroup`